 - Prioritize healthy living, leisure, and social activities

 - Spend time with kids, wherever they are

-- Be supportive of aging parents
+- Support aging parents

-- Involvement with the local community
+- Engaged in the local community

-Same for a neighbor of mine.
+It was the same for a neighbor of mine.
 The first thing she did was remodel her kitchen.
 She’s not going anywhere.

-But a former coworker of mine retired about a decade ago and returned to work within a year.
+A former coworker of mine retired about a decade ago and returned to work within a year.

 She didn’t need the money.
 She was bored.

 This realization can arise in the form of a midlife career crisis.
-As in, oh shit I chose this career and now I’m stuck.
+As in, oh shit, I chose this career, and now I’m stuck.
 How can I escape?

 We do the math and realize there’s an accelerated path to retirement that doesn’t require a career 180.